skeleton0/aoc2015/README.md

 # Advent of Code 2015
-Solutions to Advent of Code 2015 puzzles written in Python
+Solutions to Advent of Code 2015 puzzles